19 Sights in Neuss, Germany (with Map and Images)

 Show sight on map

-The new city garden is a park in Neuss.
-It is located north of the North Canalallee, west of the town hall Neuss and south of the blood tower, the Windmühlenturm and the Obertor.
-It is crossed by the north Canal, Erftmühlengraben and Obererft.
+The New City Garden is a park in Neuss, Germany.
+It is located north of Nordkanalallee, west of the Stadthalle Neuss and south of the Blood Tower, the Windmill Tower and the Obertor.
+It is crossed by the Nordkanal, Erftmühlengraben and Obererft.

 Wikipedia: Neuer Stadtgarten (Neuss) (DE)